Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Map/ConfigureBasemapStyleParameters/readme.md

 ## How to use the sample

-This sample showcases the workflow of configuring basemap style parameters by displaying a basemap with labels in different languages and launches with a `Viewpoint` set over Bulgaria, Greece and Turkey, as they use three different alphabets: Cyrillic, Greek, and Latin, respectively.
-By default, the `BasemapStyleLanguageStrategy` is set to `Local` which displays all labels in their corresponding local language.
+This sample showcases the workflow of configuring basemap style parameters by displaying a basemap with labels in different languages and launches with a `Viewpoint` near Bulgaria, Greece and Turkey, as they use three different alphabets: Cyrillic, Greek, and Latin, respectively.
+By default, the `BasemapStyleLanguageStrategy` is set to `Local`, which displays all labels in their corresponding local language.
 This can be changed to `Global`, which displays all labels in English.
 The `SpecificLanguage` setting sets all labels to a selected language and overrides the `BasemapStyleLanguageStrategy` settings.

 Pan and zoom to navigate the map and see how different labels are displayed in these countries depending on the selected `BasemapStyleLanguageStrategy` and `SpecificLanguage`: all English, all Greek, all Bulgarian, all Turkish, or each their own.